 Meryl Streep (The Witch), James Corden (The Baker), Anna Kendrick (Cinderella), Emily Blunt (The Baker’s Wife), Chris Pine (Cinderella’s Prince), Daniel Huttlestone (Jack), Lilla Crawford (Red Riding Hood), Johnny Depp (The Wolf), Tracy Ullman (Jack’s Mother), Mackenzie Mauzy (Rapunzel), Christine Baranski (The Stepmother), Lucy Punch (Lucinda), Tammy Blanchard (Florinda), Billy Magnussen (Rapunzel’s Prince), Simon Russell Beale (The Baker’s Father), Richard Glover (The Steward), France de la Tour (The Giant’s Wife), Joanna Riding (Cinderella’s Mother)

 I am not a big fan of the musical genre, although I will admit to making some exceptions – The Rocky Horror Picture Show (1975) and Little Shop of Horrors (1986) come to mind.
 The problem here is that Rob Marshall, despite an eminent career in choreographing both musicals on stage and on film, never does much to make Into the Woods come to life as a film.
-The fairytale elements should burst with whimsy and magic; instead, what we have feels like a filmed pantomime.
+The fairytale elements should burst with whimsy and magic; but instead what we have feels like a filmed pantomime.
 The sets are obvious – it never looks as though we are in a forest, simply a woods that has been recreated on a soundstage.
 The characters enter stage right or stage left, come to the centre of the shot and act surprised to see one another before bursting into a song – just the way a musical stages everything.
-On the other hand, Into the Woods fails what is my standard of measuring a musical by – do you come out singing lines from the tunes in your head or are there even any standout numbers?
-These slipped by so unmemorably that I doubt I could even remember enough to describe what a single song was about.
+On the other hand, Into the Woods fails by my standard of measuring a musical – do you come out singing lines from the tunes in your head or are there even any standout numbers?
+The ones here slip by so unmemorably that I doubt I could even remember enough to describe what a single song was about.